daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 - Sequence Data with Sequence Quality Information: because we have fastq files, not fasta files.
 - FASTQ data in the Casava 1.8 paired-end demultiplexed format: because our samples are already demultiplexed and we have 1 file per F and R.
 - PairedEndFastqManifestPhred33 option requires a forward and reverse read.
-This assumes that the PHRED offset for positional quality scores is 33.
+This assumes that the PHRED offset for positional quality scores is 33 - [more info here](https://docs.qiime2.org/2021.11/tutorials/importing/#singleendfastqmanifestphred33v2).

 Enter interactive mode and load modules.